InfoTechSite

 Pinterest LinkedIn Tumblr

-Here are the collections of MCQ questions on test management and different objectives of test management in software testing.
-It also includes objective type questions on test management, test planning and estimation, test progress monitoring and control, configuration management, risk-based testing and incident management.
+Here are a collection of MCQ questions on test management and the different objectives of test management in software testing.
+It also includes objective-type questions on test management, test planning and estimation, test progress monitoring and control, configuration management, risk-based testing, and incident management.

 1. Which of the following is a possible benefit of independent testing?